grahambates/m68k-lsp/README.md

 ## Configuration

-The LSP client can configure the server with the following initialization options:
+The LSP client can configured using the following settings, either as initialization options, or as a `.m68krc.json` file in your workspace root, for project specific overrides.

 ### Processors: